csucla2015/whyhoodies/README.md

 #MVP: for Meet
 1. Throw list of trucks with votes and menus.
 JSON object with all this.
 2. Purchases, votes, building name(location), Dollar amount. so more like list of buildings.

+#MVP: for Luis
+1. Dashboard with Map and aggregated data from Meet's MVP JSON.